q-contradiction/gambling/roulette_strategy.md

 Thus fair odds of {37/36, 37} are mapped to roulette odds {1, 36},
 $rouletteOdds > \\frac{fairOdds}{1 + M}$

-**Contrary to Sports betting there isn’t any longshot bias.** Typically in Sports betting a margin of 1/36 applied to fair probabilities of (1/37, 36/37), would result in odds of {1.016, 22.63} using a method called odds ratio.
+**Contrary to Sports betting there isn’t any longshot bias**, where the returns from long odds are smaller than short odds.
+Typically in Sports betting a margin of 1/36 applied to fair probabilities of (1/37, 36/37), would result in odds of {1.016, 22.63}, using a method called odds ratio.

 Let’s visualize how the margin is applied to a probability event.
 The margin of an event i with odds of o and probability p is: